• Skip to primary navigation

 Braces

-Unfortunately, I didn’t listen to my orthodontist as a teenager and stopped wearing my retainer in college.
-My teeth started moving again very badly to the point where I had to get braces again 🙁
+Unfortunately, I stopped wearing my retainer in college.
+My teeth started moving again very badly to the point where I had to get braces again.
+I did a 2 year braces treatment from 2017-2019 in Costa Rica.

-I got my braces removed in 2019 and am extremely happy with the results.
-He is based out of San Jose and goes to Liberia once a month (I drove from Tamarindo to Liberia ~ 1.5 hour drive every month to see him for 2 years).
-If you’re interested in his contact info, please send us a message (recommended only if you know Spanish).
+He is based out of San Jose and goes to Liberia once a month.
+I drove from Tamarindo to Liberia, ~ 1.5 hour drive every month to see him for 2 years.

 Costs of Dental Work in Costa Rica

-These are approximate costs that I found online.
-For the Costa Rica cost, I checked for prices in on the El Colegio de Cirujanos Dentistas de Costa Rica website (College of Dental Surgeons of Costa Rica).
+For the costs of dental procedures in Costa Rica, all the starting rates are posted on the El Colegio de Cirujanos Dentistas de Costa Rica website (College of Dental Surgeons of Costa Rica).

-• Braces.
-When I had just top braces, it cost 25,000 CRC per appointment (~$50 USD) for a check up.
-For both sets, it was 32,000 CRC (~$64 USD) for a check up.
+When I had just top braces, it cost 25,000 CRC per appointment for a check up.
+When I had top and bottom braces, it was 32,000 CRC for a check up.
 I had the porcelain braces which are more expensive than metal.
+Prices from 2017-2019, please check for the latest rates.

 Should You Come to Costa Rica for Dental Work?